YNW Melly’s Current Criminal Case Explained

 "To all my fans and supporters no I did not get locked up in Washington , but I am turning myself in today I want you guys to know I love you and appreciate every single one of y’all, a couple months ago I lost my two brothers by violence and now the system want to find justice.. unfortunately a lot of rumors and lies are being said but no worries god is with me and my brother @ynw.bortlen and we want y’all to remember it’s a ynw Family I love you @ynwsakchaser1 and @ynwjuvy #freeus," Melly wrote on Instagram.

-As Melly and YNW Bortlen, his accomplice in the double murder of Sakchaser and Juvy, currently sit behind bars, both were named as possible suspects by two high-ranking anonymous law enforcement sources for the 2017 shooting death of Deputy Gary Chambliss of the Indian River County Sheriff’s Department.
+As Melly and YNW Bortlen, his accomplice in the double murder of Sakchaser and Juvy, currently sit behind bars at Broward County Jail, both were named as possible suspects by two high-ranking anonymous law enforcement sources for the 2017 shooting death of Deputy Gary Chambliss of the Indian River County Sheriff’s Department.
 The officer was shot by a stray bullet.

 On March 5, Melly entered a plea of not guilty in the double murder case at an arraignment in a Florida court.